bathwaterbasin/democracy-debug/README.md

 # Democracy Debug

-*Democracy needs alterations.
+*"Democracy needs updates.
 We're the tailors.
-Bring your governance, we'll make it fit.*
+Bring your governance, we'll tailor it for the times."*

 ## What This Is